-NCCC’s Academic Achievement Center (AAC) coordinates free tutoring for ALL students on campus (tutoring is not considered an accommodation).
+NCCC's Academic Achievement Center (AAC) coordinates free tutoring for ALL students on campus (tutoring is not considered an accommodation).
 Request a tutor for a class today!
-NCCC also maintains several computer labs for student use dedicated to Writing, Math, Science, Digital Media and more.
+NCCC also offers a Learning Commons area with labs on the 2nd floor of D-Building for student use dedicated to Writing, Math, Science, Accounting and more.

 If you have a learning disability related to reading comprehension, the Academic Achievement Center offers elective and remedial courses on reading, study strategies, and critical thinking.
 The college also has a site license for Read and Write Gold 10.
 You may request a copy of this literacy program from the Adaptive Technology Specialist.

 MOST IMPORTANT: You can't make good decisions without good information.
 So ask questions and find out what you need to know!

 The resources linked below are valuable resources to help make the smoothest transition to college possible.

 Accessibility Services is committed to equal access programs, services, and physical facilities to students with disabilities.
 Students with disabilities will find NCCC well suited to their needs.
 The architectural design of the College provides a barrier-free environment.
 Most of the campus is street level, and there are ramps and elevators where necessary.
 There are also accessible restrooms, drinking fountains, and telephones.
 Existing structures on campus have been modified and are continually being updated with regard to accessibility.

 All College programs, activities and services must be accessible to individual with disabilities.
 If you have a disability and need assistance, auxiliary aids or services to participate, please contact Accessibility Services (A-131) to request accommodations (such as captioning or interpreters) at least one week prior to the event or program.